 Furthermore, the Android Go Oreo edition is a forklift from the current Google O. In fact, it is a watered-down version of the full Android Oreo OS that makes it feasible to run on mediocre hardware.

-Furthermore, it takes lesser space and will run on low powered Quad-Core or even Dual Core processors from Snapdragon, MediaTek, and Spreadtrum.
+Notably, it takes lesser space and will run on low-powered Quad-Core or even Dual-Core processors from Snapdragon, MediaTek, and Spreadtrum.

 The significant benefit is that phones can work lag-free even with 512MB or just 1 GB Ram.